Accommodations for 2023 In-School Digital AP Exams

-AP coordinators and SSD coordinators should review digital exam accommodations details in this section and discuss this year’s testing options with students who plan to test with College Board–approved accommodations.
+AP coordinators and SSD coordinators should review digital AP Exam accommodations details in this section and discuss this year’s testing options with students who plan to test with College Board–approved accommodations.

-For questions about accommodations for digital exams, contact the College Board SSD office.
+For questions about accommodations for digital AP Exams, contact the College Board SSD office.

-In AP Registration and Ordering, AP coordinators should review and confirm students’ accommodations listed for digital AP Exams and can also waive students’ accommodations if they don’t want to take a digital exam with accommodations.
-Review details for how to waive or confirm accommodations.
+In AP Registration and Ordering, AP coordinators will need to review and confirm students’ accommodations listed for digital AP Exams and can also waive students’ accommodations if they don’t want to take a digital AP Exam with accommodations.
+Details about this step of ongoing exam order management will be provided in the AP Coordinator’s Manual, Part 2.

 Many accommodations work the same way for digital exams as they do for paper exams.
 For example, students who are approved for extended time will receive a digital exam enabled with their approved amount of extended time per section/or part of the exam.

-For digital exams only, AP coordinators don’t need to complete a Nonstandard Administration Report (NAR) for students testing with accommodations.
-NARs still must be completed for paper-and-pencil exams (and AP Chinese and AP Japanese Exams), following the procedure detailed in the AP Coordinator’s Manual, Part 2.
+For digital AP Exams, AP coordinators don’t need to complete a Nonstandard Administration Report (NAR) for students testing with accommodations.

 Extended Time